 What to Know if You’re Just Getting Started

-When you’re just starting out, there’s no need to stress about most of the info below.
+If you’re just starting out, there’s no need to stress about most of the info below.
 Bent vs. straight gates, keylocking and non-keylocking carabiners, sizes and weights—it gets complicated very quickly.
 Before you get too far in the weeds, our recommendation is to start simple.
 In short, the best quickdraw will probably be the one on sale.
 Better yet, opt for a six-pack (you’ll save a little by buying bulk) or go for something like Trango’s $230 Sport Climbing Package, which will get you everything you need to head to the crag, including 10 draws and two anchors with locking carabiners.
 Once you know you’re committed to climbing and have a better idea of what you want, you can invest in some of the more premium models here.
-For reference, we’ve been climbing for over a decade and have gone through four cycles of quickdraw sets, not to mention a plethora of alpine draws.
+Whether you're just starting out or looking to beef up your kit, be sure to check out our exhaustive guides on the best climbing harnesses, climbing ropes, and climbing shoes to keep the vertical adventures going.

 Organizing Petzl Spirit quickdraws